RichiH/vcsh/README.md

 # 2 Introduction #

-vcsh allows you to maintain several git repositories in one single directory.
+[vcsh][vcsh] allows you to maintain several git repositories in one single directory.
 They all maintain their working trees without clobbering each other or interfering otherwise.
-By default, all git repositories maintained via vcsh are stored in $HOME but you can override this setting if you want to.
+By default, all git repositories maintained via `vcsh` are stored in `$HOME` but you can override this setting if you want to.
-All that means that you can have one repository per application or application family, i.e. zsh, vim, ssh, mr, etc.
-This, in turn, allows you to clone different sets of configurations onto different machines or even for different users; picking and mixing which configurations you want to use on which machine.
+All that means that you can have one repository per application or application family, i.e. `zsh`, `vim`, `ssh`, etc. This, in turn, allows you to clone custom sets of configurations onto different machines or even for different users; picking and mixing which configurations you want to use where.
-For example, you may not need to have your mplayer configuration on a server or for root and you may want to maintain different configuration for ssh on your personal and your work machines.
+For example, you may not need to have your `mplayer` configuration on a server or available to root and you may want to maintain different configuration for `ssh` on your personal and your work machines.

-vcsh was designed with [mr][mr] in mind so you might want to install that, as well.
+`vcsh` was designed with [mr][mr] in mind so you might want to install that, as well.

-Read INSTALL.md and PACKAGING for instructions specific to your operating system.
+Read `INSTALL.md` and `PACKAGING` for instructions specific to your operating system.

-The following overview will try to give you an idea of the use cases and advantages of vcsh.
+The following overview will try to give you an idea of the use cases and advantages of `vcsh`.
 See sections 3 and 4 for detailed instructions and examples.

 ## 2.1 Talks ##

-Some people found it useful to look at slides and videos explaining how vcsh works.
+Some people found it useful to look at slides and videos explaining how `vcsh` works.
 They can all be found [on the author's talk page][talks].